xdmushui/partner-center-sdk/develop/create-azure-plan.md

 ## Prerequisites

 * [Partner Center authentication](partner-center-authentication.md) credentials.
 This scenario supports authentication with both standalone App and App+User credentials.
 * The customer identifier.
-If you don't have a customer's identifier, follow the steps in [Get a list of customers](get-a-list-of-customers.md) or sign in to Partner Center, choose the customer from the customers list, select **Account**, then save their **Microsoft ID**.
+If you don't have a customer's identifier, follow the steps in [Get a list of customers](get-a-list-of-customers.md).
+Alternatively, sign in to Partner Center, choose the customer from the list of customers, select **Account**, then save their **Microsoft ID**.
 * [Confirmation of the customer's acceptance of the Microsoft Customer Agreement](https://docs.microsoft.com/partner-center/confirm-customer-agreement).

 ## Get the catalog item for Azure plan